2000 Pacific hurricane season: Tropical Storm Norman

 The same tropical wave that spawned Atlantic Hurricane Gordon organized into an area of low pressure in the Eastern Pacific Ocean on September 18.
 Its convection slowly organized while south of Mexico, and a tropical depression formed on September 20 while 205 mi south-southeast of Manzanillo, Colima.
 Weak steering currents forced the depression to drift slowly northward, and later on September 20 it strengthened into Tropical Storm Norman.
 Norman quickly reached peak winds of 50 mph before making landfall in western Mexico.
 The storm rapidly weakened to a tropical depression over land, but Norman maintained its circulation and some deep convection as it turned to the northwest.
 It emerged over water on September 22, but turned to the northeast, made landfall again in Mexico, and dissipated later that day.

-Norman produced heavy rainfall across western Mexico, peaking at nearly 16 in in the stacote of Colima.
+Norman produced heavy rainfall across western Mexico, peaking at nearly 16 in in the state of Colima.
 In all, Norman caused $13.3 million (2000 USD; $ USD) in damage.